Updated November 25, 2025

 Over the last few years, there’s also been a growing emphasis on how a business responds to new events — 71% of people think it’s important for businesses to take a stance on social movements.

-As a result, many businesses have come out to support social movements such as the 2020 protests for racial justice.
+As a result, many businesses have come out in support of social movements, such as the 2020 protests for racial justice.

 At the time, many companies released statements, updated their website, and spoke with their employees about how to promote societal change.
 Amazon, for example, changed its website header to show solidarity with the Black Lives Matter movement

-More recently, many companies such as Lyft, JPMorgan, Yelp, Ellevest, and Dick’s Sporting Goods spoke out about how they were responding to the overturning of Roe v.
+Companies such as Lyft, JPMorgan, Yelp, Ellevest, and Dick’s Sporting Goods have spoken out about their responses to the overturning of Roe v.
 Wade.
 Many expanded their healthcare policies to cover travel expenses for employees seeking abortions outside their home states.

 Public relations teams can help in these situations.
 They’re capable of handling delicate issues without sacrificing a company’s brand image or corporate reputation.

-They’re particularly good at writing press releases, reaching out to media outlets, or crafting the appropriate language for websites and social media.
+They excel particularly in writing press releases, reaching out to media outlets, and crafting the appropriate language for websites and social media.

 Publicity can boost visibility for a business and improve their credibility.